mdmitr/arduino-thermal-camera/README.md

-# arduino-thermal-camera
+## arduino-thermal-camera

-Extremely cheap thermal camera, up to $60
+####Extremely cheap thermal camera, up to $50!

+The idea is taken from this [project](http://www.centralnexus.com/thermal/).

+Now I've ordered some parts from aliexpress and waiting for start assembling my camera.

 | Item name                                                                                                         | url                                                                                                                                                 | Amount | Price |